OpenWaterFoundation/owf-app-infomapper-ng/infomapper/README.md

 ## Running Cypress Tests ##

-The Infomapper uses Cypress for front end testing.
+The InfoMapper uses Cypress for front end testing.
 It has also been added as an npm script in the infomapper `package.json` file under the `scripts` property.

 ### Opening Cypress Test Runner ###

-Open the Cypress Test Runner by residing in the Infomapper `infomapper` top level folder and running the command:
+Open the Cypress Test Runner by residing in the InfoMapper `infomapper` top level folder and running the command:

 ```